matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 The zkSync smart contract programming model inherits that of Ethereum.

 Both the Zinc and Solidity languages are Turing complete, so you can use unbounded loops, recursion, vectors and maps of arbitrary length, and so on.
-Local variables are stored on the stack or in the heap memory, whereas the contract storage is accessed globally.
+Local variables are stored on the stack or the heap, whereas the contract storage is accessed globally.
 Contracts call one another via strongly typed interfaces and have access to public storage fields.

 ## Composability